dearrudam/java-studies/java-articles/make-developers-life-easier-with-smart-builders/src/main/java/README.md

 - **It's not scalable and error-prone**: if it's needed to add more attributes, developers must have to make sure that any write and read state will be `synchronized`, which can lead to performance issues and undesired threads deadlock;
 - **It's verbose**: the developer must write a lot of code to make the object thread-safe.
-- **It's not clear**: the developer must read the documentation to know which attributes are thread-safe and which are not.
+- **It's not clear**: the developer must read the documentation to know which attributes are mandatory and which are not.
 - **It's not efficient**: synchronizing access to read and write data can cause performance issues in multithreaded applications.

 All of these concerns are needed just because a class that instantiate mutable objects.
 If your scenario requires mutable objects then it makes sense to put effort to deal with all of these concerns.
 Otherwise, if your scenario allows you to use immutable objects, then you can avoid all of these concerns.